Thanuz-Senthil/Vigour-Plus/README.md

 # Vigour-Plus
-An Android based Mobile application for diabetes prediction with AI chat bot
+An Android based Mobile application for health prediction with AI chat bot